rjain2470/conductor/README.md

 # Architecture 🏛️
 <img align="right" width="300" src="assets/conductor_flowchart.png" alt="Conductor architecture diagram" />
-Conductor is a five-stage FastAPI pipeline with graceful error handling.
-As of June 2026, we use claude-sonnet-4-6 for every step apart from the second one, which instead uses the cheaper claude-haiku-4.5 to optimize for latency and token spend.
+Conductor is a five-stage FastAPI pipeline with error handling.
+As of June 2026, we use claude-sonnet-4-6 for every step apart from the second one, which instead uses claude-haiku-4.5 to optimize for latency and token spend.

 1. An LLM-as-judge assesses query precision before any database interaction.
 If the query is ambiguous in a way that would materially change what is queried, it asks one focused question.
 If clear, it returns a refined restatement passed to all subsequent stages.
 2. An LLM maps the query to a list of relevant LMFDB table names using a two-layer hierarchical schema index.